-The Foundation was founded in 1919 to ensure that women established an equal place in the newsroom.
+The Foundation is the descendent of the Women's Naitonal Press Club, which was founded in 1919 to ensure that women were equally represented in the newsroom.
 Today, the Foundation continues to support equality and diversity in the newsroom through its various programs and outreach endeavors.
 We also work to educate students and the public on the role of the free press.
-Our members and volunteers include seasoned Washington journalists with experience working for some of the nation’s most prestigious news outlets.
+Events hosted by the Foundation build positive working relationships between lawmakers and media, with the shared goal of serving their collective audience, the American people.
+Our board members and volunteers include seasoned Washington journalists with experience working for some of the nation’s most prestigious news outlets.

 Our award-winning, nationwide oral history project includes comprehensive, full-life interviews with women journalists who have made significant contributions to society through careers in journalism since the 1920s.

-Working in partnership with Washington DC-based news bureaus, we help create opportunities for women and minorities to pursue journalism internships.
-We help these bureaus create paid positions so future journalists from all economic backgrounds can obtain experience covering Congress and politics.
+A fair and equal press is the cornerstone of our democracy.
+Working in partnership with Washington DC-based news bureaus, the Foundation helps create opportunities for women and minorities to pursue journalism internships.
+Working with Washington, DC bureaus we fund paid positions so future journalists from all economic backgrounds can obtain experience covering Congress and politics.

-The Foundation’s signature fundraising event, the Annual Congressional Dinner, brings together members of the Washington press corps, members of Congress, elected officials and other DC notables.
+The press and the lawmakers they cover serve the same audience.
+To improve the working relationship between these two entities the Foundation hosts events to further an effective interactions.
+The Foundation’s signature fundraising event, the Annual Congressional Dinner, brings together members of the Washington press corps, members of Congress, elected officials and other DC notables in an effort to work towards a cordial working relationship.